Vtchoo/Reactron/README.md

 First, just `npm install` to import and install the needed packages.

 To create the executable application, just run `npm run make`.
-This will build the React application to the folder `/build` first and then pack it to the Electron executable.
+This will build the React application to the folder `/build` first and then pack it to the Electron executable, which will be built in the folder `/out`.

 ## Debugging